 The procedure for reviewing and authorising Banco Sabadell Group's financial reporting to the markets commences with a review by the Finance Division.
-In accordance with the Board of Directors Regulation, the separate and consolidated financial statements and half-yearly summary consolidated financial statements are reviewed by the Audit and Control Committee prior to being authorised by the Board of Directors.
+The separate and consolidated financial statements and the condensed interim consolidated financial statements for the six months ended 30 June are reviewed by the Audit and Control Committee prior to authorization for issue by the Board, as established in the Board

+Regulations.
 In accordance with its terms of reference, the Audit and Control Committee reads and discusses the information with the heads of the Finance and Internal Audit Divisions and with the external auditors prior to submission to the Board of Directors.

 Once the Audit and Control Committee has vetted the information and either approved it or attached its comments, the CFO and CEO of Banco Sabadell certify the content of the financial statements and submit them to the Board of Directors for authorization.
-The mid-year summary consolidated financial statements are audited by the external auditor, even though this is not obligatory.
+The consolidated condensed financial statements for the six-month period ended 30 June are audited by the statutory auditor.
+This audit is purely voluntary.